Penny (United States coin): Designs

 The coin has gone through several designs over its two-hundred-year time frame.
+The original cent coin manufactured by the U.S. Mint featured Lady Liberty.
+One design featuring Lady Liberty was cut by Henry Voigt, but these coins were likely experimental, and did not enter circulation.
+William Russel Birch is believed to have been the artist who rendered the flowing hair design of Lady Liberty on the original cut cent.
 Until 1857 it was about the size of the current U.S. dollar coins (Susan B. Anthony through present dollars).
 Shown below are the different cent designs that have been produced; mintage figures can be found at United States cent mintage figures.